twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

 With this background established, let's talk through what our plan is + how secure it is

 #### Cookie based auth
-For simplicity, we can manage a `localStorage.loggedIn` to assume whether the cookie is still present or not.
-We won't know until we request the API due to `HttpOnly` setting + React page being static.
+For simplicity, we're going to manage a `logged_in` cookie to establish whether the user is still logged in or not.

+This is a non-`HttpOnly` cookie so we avoid exposing our session cookie to third party scripts.

+> Initial plan was a `localStorage` setting, but a cookie is way cleaner/more consistent (i.e. no mismatched expirations).

 The following is describing how an implementation *should* go (i.e. specification).
 We've yet to do this in practice.

+TODO: Come back to CSRF in other sections where we thought we needed the HTML page version, when cookie was fine all along

 ##### Initial auth
 - User visits https://app.example.com/foo/bar
-    - React SPA loads and looks for `localStorage.loggedIn`
+    - React SPA loads and looks for `loggedd_in`
     - It doesn't see it so it redirect to https://app.example.com/auth/login?redirect_uri=/foo/bar
 - Browser loads https://app.example.com/auth/login?redirect_uri=/foo/bar
     - Django presents HTML form with CSRF field